 - Make baba ganoush by roasting the eggplant, removing the meat and combining in a food processor with fresh lemon juice, a drizzle of extra-virgin olive oil, minced garlic, cumin, and paprika.
 Add chopped parsley before serving.

-- Steam halved baby eggplants, score, then drizzle with a little sesame oil, some reduced-sodium soy sauce, and a little white wine vinegar for a delicious appetizer.
+- Steam halved baby eggplants, score, then drizzle with a little sesame oil, some reduced-sodium soy sauce, and a little cider vinegar for a delicious appetizer.